 Novartis AG and its consolidated affiliates publish consolidated financial statements expressed in US dollars.
-Our consolidated financial statements responsive to Item 18 of this Annual Report on Form 20-F (Annual Report) are prepared in accordance with International Financial Reporting Standards Accounting Standards as issued by the International Accounting Standards Board.
+Our consolidated financial statements responsive to Item 18 of this Annual Report are prepared in accordance with International Financial Reporting Standards Accounting Standards as issued by the International Accounting Standards Board.
 "Item 5.
 Operating and Financial Review and Prospects," together with the sections on products in development and key development projects of our businesses (see "Item 4.
 Information on the Company-Item 4.B.
 Business overview"), constitute the Operating and Financial Review ("Lagebericht"), as defined by the Swiss Code of Obligations.